Guidance for commenting on a planning application

 We want to hear from you whether you are supporting or opposing an application.
 To ensure that your views are not misinterpreted, we can only accept them in writing.
 Please quote the planning application reference number, the address of the site and the name of the case officer.

 - You can comment online: search for the planning application by clicking here.
 If you know the reference number, type it in the search box near the top of this page.
 Once you have selected the relevant application click on the orange ‘comment now’ box which appears in the planning application details window.
 This will open the online comment form.
 The form will time out after 60 minutes - if you have lots of comments we suggest you draft them in your computer notepad and paste them into the form.

 Any letter, site notice or newspaper advertisement will set a deadline date for comments.
 If we received your comments after this date you may have missed the opportunity for us to consider your comments.
 We don't acknowledge or respond to comments directly, due to the high numbers we receive.

 If many people share your view, you may wish to organise a petition.
 A petition should state the names, addresses and the objections/supporting comments of those signing it.
 It is better to have a short petition from residents who will be affected by the application than a long petition signed by people who live far away from the affected area and /or will not be affected by the proposal.

 Please note that comments submitted via ALL of the above methods need to be processed by our registration team.
 Please allow us up to 2 working days to do so.

 Types of comments

-We can only take into account material planning considerations in the determination of applications.
+When we decide applications we can only take into account material planning considerations.